Active Bystanders: Learn to stand up for others

 We all have opportunities to interrupt potentially harmful situations.
 And we all have concerns that can prevent us from stepping up.
 We may fear for own safety, worry about being embarrassed, think it’s not our business, be afraid of escalating the situation, or something else.

 Skills are the antidote to those concerns.
 In our training, you’ll develop skills to assess a situation and choose a response.
-We teach creative strategies for responding to incidents of harassment and ways to de-escalate aggressive behavior.
+We teach creative strategies for responding to harassment and ways to de-escalate aggressive behavior.

 - Reasons to intervene when you see a problem, and reasons not to